 Is it too much to call them a the cocktail power couple of the London scene?
 The facts speak for themselves.

-Equally exciting, Johansson and Hiddleston forged an ongoing partnership with the owners of Nightjar and Oriole – two very, very distinguished cocktail bars when creating Swift.
+Equally exciting, Johansson and Hiddleston forged an ongoing partnership with the owners of Nightjar and Oriole – two very, very distinguished cocktail bars (although Oriole has now sadly departed – at least for now) when creating Swift.

 It would be a mistake, however, to think that the bar is just the same formula repeated again – it very much stands on its own merit and should be at the top of your list of Soho drinking dens.